Astronomical Dating and the Internal Chronology of the Pentateuch: Birth of Israel

 \begin{verse} Gen 32:30-31 And Jacob called the name of the place Peniel: for I have seen God face to face, and my life is preserved.
 And as he passed over Penuel the sun rose upon him, and he halted upon his thigh [\textit{lit.}: side].\end{verse}

 \begin{quote} -2069/4/9

 Northern equinox.
-Partial eclipse at nighttime.
+Close passage at nighttime.
 The Sun (Jacob) runs by night along the ecliptic, preceded by the constellations of the Zodiac (the presents).
-The Moon (the hand of God) appears poised to take over the Sun but instead it only touches its side, just before sunrise. \end{quote}
+The Moon (the hand of God) appears poised to take over the Sun but instead it halts by its side, just before sunrise. \end{quote}

 \begin{verse} Gen 35:9-10 And God appeared unto Jacob again, when he came out of Padanaram, and blessed him.
 And God said unto him, Thy name [is] Jacob: thy name shall not be called any more Jacob, but Israel shall be thy name: and he called his name Israel.\end{verse}